QuARK-0/alt-facts/readme.md

 - Save game on disconnect and restore on reconnect
 - Modularize socket.io handler
 - Chat implementation for friendly "trash talk" to your opponent
-- Better questions that more accurately draw out fun responses from players
+- Better questions that more effectively incentives fun responses from players
 - Match history and archive score on profile page
+- Delete user account
+-